kptdev/kpt/docs/tutorials/update-a-local-package.md

 ## tutorials 2-update-a-local-package

-This tutorial covers how to fetch a package from a remote source.
+How to update a package version from a remote source

 ### Synopsis

-Local packages may be updated with upstream package changes.
+  Local packages may be updated by rebasing them on top of upstream changes.

-- Updates may be merged using different strategies
+  Multiple strategies are supported for merging in updates.
-  - Run 'kpt help update' for the list of supported update strategies
+  Run `kpt help update` for the list of supported update strategies

   - If no new revision is specified in the update, and the source was a branch, then the package will be updated to the tip of that branch.
   - The local package must be committed to git be updated
   - Updates to packages generated from stdin are not yet supported

 ## Update an unchanged package

-  Stage the package to be updated
+  Prepare the package to be updated

 	kpt get https://github.com/pwittrock/examples/staging/cockroachdb@v1.0.0 cockroachdb/
 	git add cockroachdb/ && git commit -m 'fetch cockroachdb'